SylvesterSmithIII/Checkers-Game/README.md

 * Implement a computer to play against
 * Options to change piece and board color
 * Add custom sounds for the clicks
-* Add animation for pieces jumping
+* Add animation to pieces jumping